awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-formatting.md

 Amazon Personalize requires the `USER_ID`, `ITEM_ID`, and `TIMESTAMP` fields\. `USER_ID` is the identifier for a user of your application\. `ITEM_ID` is the identifier for a movie\. `EVENT_TYPE` and `EVENT_VALUE` are the identifiers for user activities\.
 In the sample data, a `click` might represent a movie purchase event and `15` might be the purchase price of the movie\. `TIMESTAMP` represents the Unix epoch time that the movie purchase took place\.

-## Timestamp Data<a name="timestamp-data"></a>
+## Timestamp data<a name="timestamp-data"></a>

  Timestamp data, such as `TIMESTAMP` \(for Interactions datasets\) or `CREATION_TIMESTAMP` \(for Items datasets\) data, must be in Unix epoch time format in seconds\.
 For example, the Epoch timestamp in seconds for date July 31, 2020 is 1596238243\.
-To convert dates to Unix epoch timestamps use an [Epoch Converter \- Unix Timestamp Converter](https://www.epochconverter.com)\.
+To convert dates to Unix epoch timestamps use an [Epoch converter \- Unix timestamp converter](https://www.epochconverter.com)\.

-## Impressions Data<a name="data-prep-impressions-data"></a>
+## Formatting explicit impressions<a name="data-prep-including-explicit-impressions"></a>

+If you use the [User\-Personalization](native-recipe-new-item-USER_PERSONALIZATION.md) recipe, you can record and upload impressions data\.
 Impressions are lists of items that were visible to a user when they interacted with \(for example, clicked or watched\) a particular item\.

- Amazon Personalize can model two types of impressions:
-+ *Implicit impressions* are the recommendations, retrieved from Amazon Personalize, that you show the user\.
-You can integrate them into your recommendation workflow by including the `RecommendationId` \(returned by the [GetRecommendations](API_RS_GetRecommendations.md) and [GetPersonalizedRanking](API_RS_GetPersonalizedRanking.md) operations\) as input for future [PutEvents](API_UBS_PutEvents.md) requests and Amazon Personalize will derive the implicit impressions based on your recommendation data\.
-+ *Explicit impressions* are impressions that you manually record and send to Amazon Personalize\.
-Use explicit impressions to manipulate results from Amazon Personalize\.
-For example, use explicit impressions to filter out unavailable items and change the order of recommendations based on user interactions\.

-### Formatting Explicit Impressions<a name="data-prep-including-explicit-impressions"></a>

-Bulk impressions data is recorded in Interactions datasets, with each impression separated by a `|` character\.\.
+To upload impressions data in a bulk data import, you manually record each item ID, separating the values with a vertical bar, '\|', character as part of your historical interactions data\.
+For more information on impressions data, see [Impressions data](interactions-datasets.md#interactions-impressions-data)\.

 The following is a short excerpt from an Interactions dataset that includes explicit impressions in the `IMPRESSION` column\.